Exawind/exawind-manager/docs/index.rst

      Stage: 0.00s.
 Cmake: 2.86s.
 Build: 1m 39.30s.
 Install: 10.22s.
 Analysis: 1.66s.
 Post-install: 0.20s.
 Total: 1m 54.34s
    [+] /Users/user/exawind-manager/spack/opt/spack/darwin-ventura-m1/apple-clang-15.0.0/amr-wind-main-mynrqjmh342mfhabxi5spxglxpdw5imj

 Notice the makefile is running several Spack instances while also providing build parallelism within each package.
-Using depfiles is the fastest way to build a large amount of dependenices in Spack typically at the beginning of building an entire environment.
+Using depfiles is the fastest way to build a large amount of dependencies in Spack typically at the beginning of building an entire environment.
 Once we start developing ``amr-wind``, it's simpler to use the ``spack install`` command to rebuild the projects listed as develop specs.
 Note Spack will always rebuild develop specs.

 Running Tests